ionos-cloud/knife-ionos-cloud/docs/subcommands/user/group_update.md

     create_internet_access: --create-internet-access CREATE_INTERNET_ACCESS
         the group will be have internet access privilege.

+    create_flow_log: --create-flow-log CREATE_FLOW_LOG
+        the group will be granted create Flow Logs privilege.

+    access_and_manage_monitoring: --manage-monitoring ACCESS_AND_MANAGE_MONITORING
+        privilege for a group to access and manage monitoring related functionality (access metrics, CRUD on alarms, alarm-actions etc) using Monotoring-as-a-Service (MaaS).

+    access_and_manage_certificates: --manage-certificates ACCESS_AND_MANAGE_CERTIFICATES
+        privilege for a group to access and manage certificates.

     ionoscloud_username: --username USERNAME, -u USERNAME
         your Ionoscloud username (required)